AMIS-Services/sig-web-security/angular/EXERCISE.md

 The API has the following endpoints of interest:

+-   `/management/info` (GET)
 -   `/api/authenticate` (POST)
 -   `/api/account` (GET)
 -   `/api/users` (GET|POST|PUT)
 -   `/api/users/{login}` (GET|DELETE)
--   `/api/authorities` (GET)
+-   `/api/users/authorities` (GET)

+Try getting the management-info from the backend using Postman.
+Do you get a `200 OK` response?
+The returned json contains some properties that are used by the client application to render in a certain way.

-Try getting all users from the backend using Postman.
+Try getting the account from the backend using Postman.
+Yes, this is an illogical request; nobody knows what account to return.
 Do you get a `401 Unauthorized` response?
-This response indicates that you are not authenticated and therefore not allowed to get this resource.
+This response indicates that the resource is protected and you are not authenticated - and therefore not allowed to see it.

 Try authenticating with the default user `user` identified by `user`.
 The authenticate resource accepts a simple JSON object with fields "username" and "password".
 Do you get an `id_token`?

 The token you received is a so-called Json Web Token (JWT) and is send with requests to authenticate the request.
 In Postman you can send this token with requests by pasting it in the field under Authorization > type Bearer Token.
-Try getting all users again.
-Do you get the users `system`, `admin` and `user`?
+Try getting the account again.
+Do you get detail information of `user`?

-Try getting all authorities.
+Try getting all users.
 Do you get a `403 Forbidden` response?
 This response indicates that you are authenticated, but not authorized (and therefore not allowed) to get this resource.

 You may try getting the authorities again with a JWT obtained by authenticating with the default admin user `admin`.
 This user is authorized to get all authorities.